Riley-Py/UWaterloo-Work/The Levels-of-Processing View.md

 	- Retrieve and evaluate the word's meaning (semantic processing)
 	- Diagram of encoding tasks: ![[Pasted image 20250408143358.png]]
 	- *Elaboration* of the material aides in recalling the material itself
-	- Studies showed that greater recall of information was
+	- Baddeley critique the levels-of-processing approach
+		- A lack of an independent defintion makes the theory li